Allow conditional GET requests to origin with 304 response, even if 'outer' request from browser is not conditional.

 Use a public GCS bucket as a backend for your Fastly service.

-Ban a list of IP addresses from accessing your service and include an expiry time.
+Block a list of IP addresses from accessing your service and include an expiry time.

-Ban a list of IP address ranges from accessing your service.
+Block a list of IP address ranges from accessing your service.

 Intercept suspicious traffic and display a CAPTCHA challenge.
 If the user passes, allow the request to go to the origin server.